 If we can learn to get this aspect of communication right, we will see results.
 Eggerichs explains that “Respect-Talk” ignites affection and endearment in a boy.” (p.
 5) Did you hear that good news?
 Could we ask for anything better?

 But if you have a ‘win’, don’t smother your son with kisses and blow up pink balloons.
-Slow down there, excited Mama.
-Take a deep breath and act chill.
-Let’s be sure that our enthusiasm isn’t too mushy for our respect-wired boys especially as they get older.
+Make sure your enthusiasm isn’t too mushy for sons, especially as they get older.

-That being said, I highly recommend the long or short version of this book for any Mom raising sons.
+That being said, I recommend this book for any Mom raising sons.

 I’d love to hear how you have learned to use a blue lens with your son(s).
 Let’s get practical!

 Special thanks to ForEveryMom.com for endorsing Moms and Sons: Respect is the Secret Sauce and Dear Mom: When You Want to Hide over on their site.
 Pour some tea and read their goodness for Moms?

 Erin E says